CCDPD/CHQ-Food-System/README.md

 The purpose of this project is to identify, connect, and promote assets within Chautauqua County's Food System.

 ### Objectives
-- To develop and strengthen connections within Chautauqua County's Food System
+1. To develop and strengthen connections within Chautauqua County's Food System.
-- To better understand the current efforts of assets within Chautauqua County
+2. To better understand the current community efforts within Chautauqua County's Food System.
-- Provide the Chautauqua County Food Policy Council opportunities to network and obtain feedback from assets within the food system
+3. Provide the Chautauqua County Food Policy Council opportunities to network and obtain feedback from assets within Chautauqua County's Food System.

 ### Key Users/Uses
 #### Community Members